Dr. Viv's Skincare Routine

 I used to have severe cystic acne and still have large pores and some scarring - which I have to report, my LUMEBOX has helped improve by about 50-60%.
 I only started noticing the difference after 8 weeks though - so persistence is key!
 This is the case with most skincare products/tools like retinol, anything you do on your skin takes a while to show up as the bottom layers move up to the surface.

 4. Red Light Therapy - This has become a MUST in my skincare routine, and I've gotten so many compliments on my skin since adopting this practice.
-Red light therapy has been studied to support collagen production, modulate inflammation in the skin, and prevent breakouts, and it has honestly done WONDERS for my skin.
-It took me 6-8 weeks of consistent use before seeing a difference.
+Red light therapy has been studied to support collagen production, modulate inflammation in the skin, and reduce breakouts, and it has also helped me with scarring.
+It took me 8 weeks of consistent use before seeing a difference though.. it's a slow change, not overnight.

 Because LUMEBOX is powerful, I only need to do 6-10 minutes on my face and neck at approximately 5 inches away.
 Less is more when it comes to red light + skin.
 If you overdo it (i.e. deliver too much light to the skin, you might notice some dryness/irritation, which should quickly go away once you stop).

-A common question I get is - Do I like those LED face masks?
+A common question I get is - Do I like LED face masks?
 Yes and No. They are usually underpowered - which is fine if all you want is to use it for your skin, which requires only around 10J of light energy.
-But red light therapy has been shown to support joint/muscle health, soothe inflammation, and aid the body's ability to heal (e.g. cuts/scrapes, injuries), so I wanted a device that could do ALL of these things - get more bang for my buck since a quality LED facemask can set you back $350-450 already!
+But red light therapy has ALSO been shown to support joint/muscle health, soothe inflammation, and aid the body's ability to heal (e.g. cuts/scrapes, injuries), so I wanted a device that could do ALL of these things - get more bang for my buck, since a quality LED facemask can set you back $350-450 already!
+So I prefer LUMEBOX which I now call my Wellness Swiss Army Knife - not only is it fantastic for my skin, but it also helps me with achy joints/muscles, bruises/scrapes, and so much more.

 5. Sunscreen - currently loving Dime's Tinted Sunscreen [vivianchen for 20% off]- very important if you use retinol, which increases the skin's sensitivity to sunlight.